Innovative Senior Health and Fitness Programs

 Retirement communities are taking it upon themselves to combat the health epidemic that’s facing seniors.
 From Emerald Court’s focus on improving posture and balance to prevent the risk of a fall through its Stand Strong program to Brightview Senior Living’s SPICE program, which is the foundation of ongoing wellness efforts and the model on which resident programming is based (SPICE represents five holistic elements of wellness: spiritual, physical, intellectual, cultural and emotional), innovative retirement communities across the country are going beyond exercise to take a holistic approach to senior health.

-Movement for Seniors of All Abilities
+Innovative Exercise for Seniors of All Abilities

 When Benton House piloted and tested the Ageless Grace program, its staff was impressed with the program’s focus on the body, but also on the mind.
 Geared toward the needs of all seniors, but especially those who can’t get out of a chair, this accessible exercise program is done sitting down, and the results have been “powerful to see,” says Ginger Fronebarger Couch, Regional Director of Community Relations for Benton House.
 “It’s a good program for seniors who can’t stand up,” she says.
 “They still move their arms, practice breathing, sway to the music and move their legs.
 To see people who can’t do a rigorous exercise regime get moving, but more importantly be engaged and entertained, is powerful.
 It wakes their spirit and gets them up and moving.”